 However, Revolut makes for a good alternative that has reasonable fees and if you also need money transfers, it definitely stands above the competition.

 Challengers are still at the beginning of the journey when it comes to savings accounts, so if putting money aside and earning interest on it is your main goal, you may also want to have a look at what traditional banks have to offer.

-Starling is the only challenger that pays an interest on current account balances (0.5% up to £2,000, 0.25% between £2,000 and £85,000), but you can’t open a separate savings account.
+Starling is the only challenger that pays an interest on current account balances (0.05% on up to £85,000), but you can’t open a separate savings account.
 Among the others, Atom is the only one that offers savings accounts, with a good range of fixed-term options that pay decent rates.
 However, it offers no easy-access savings accounts.

 Monzo is currently working on a savings market place, and currently has three different partners that offer both easy-access and fixed-term accounts.
 The rates aren’t half bad, but you can still get better ones if you go to the source and open an account directly with the provider.